gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 Security mechanisms applied by web application to secure application data.
 JOSE is an example.

 Secure origin
 A secure origin is an origin to which there is a secure communication of data to and from the client.
 It is secure from an authentication, integrity and confidentiality perspective.
-The level of security varies depending on mechanisms applied including encryption algorithm, name resolution mechanisms, etc.
+The level of security varies depending on mechanisms applied including encryption algorithm, name resolution mechanisms, etc. Refer to https://w3c.github.io/webappsec/specs/mixedcontent/#terms

 Trusted origin
 A trusted origin is an origin associated to which there is a service provider with whom a user has a trust relationship concerning how the service provider treats the users data or data derived by the service provider concerning about the user.
 The trust relationship includes the users data- or knowledge obtained by the SP having access to the data- is protected and not redistributed without the consent of the user and/or in accordance with regulations applicable to the users and/or service providers legal home.

 ##Introduction